svei00/blogCronicasVejerete-old/notes.md

 ## Create the Header Section.
 1. Create a new folder called components and inside it create a new file called Header.tsx
+2. Add the React Functional Component with RFC.
+3. Go to `layout.tsx` and import the Header component.
+4. Between the <body> and <children> add the <Header />